Multivariate subjective fiducial inference: Applications to multivariate cases

-If all parameters except $\sigma_x^2$ are known, then no single sufficient statistic for $\sigma^2_x$ exists and therefore, in agreement with Definition~1, we define the fiducial statistic for $\sigma^2_x$ to be the unique maximum likelihood estimator of $\sigma_x^2$, which is obtained by solving the following quadratic equation for $\hat{\sigma}_x^2$:
+If all parameters except $\mu_x$ were known, a sufficient statistic for $\mu_x$ would be: which therefore will be treated as being the fiducial statistic $Q(\mathtt{z})$ in this particular case.
+Defining the primary r.v.\ $\Gamma$ as having a $\mbox{N}(0,1)$ distribution, implies that, given the values of all parameters except $\mu_x$, equation~(\ref{equ1}) can be expressed as: meaning that the fiducial distribution of $\mu_x$ is defined by: Due to the symmetrical nature of the bivariate normal distribution, it should be clear that, if all parameters except $\mu_y$ are known, the fiducial distribution of $\mu_y$ is defined by: By contrast, if all parameters except $\sigma_x^2$ are known, then no single sufficient statistic for $\sigma^2_x$ exists, and therefore, in agreement with Definition~1 of Section~\ref{sec8}, we will define the fiducial statistic $Q(\mathtt{z})$ to be the unique maximum likelihood estimator of $\sigma_x^2$ given all other parameters are known.
+This estimator is the value $\bm\hat{\sigma}_x^2$ that solves the following quadratic equation: where $x'_i = x_i - \mu_x$ and $y'_i = y_i - \mu_y$.

-where $x'_i = x_i - \mu_x$ and $y'_i = y_i - \mu_y$.
-It is well known that a maximum likelihood estimator of a parameter is usually asymptotically normally distributed with mean equal to the true value of the parameter and variance equal to the inverse of Fisher information.
-Since it can be shown that Fisher information of the likelihood function in question with respect to $\sigma_x$ is given by
+Now, it is well known that a maximum likelihood estimator of a parameter is usually asymptotically normally distributed with mean equal to the true value of the parameter and variance equal to the inverse of the Fisher information with respect to that parameter (i.e.\ the Fisher information obtained via differentiating the logarithm of the likelihood function with respect to that parameter).
+Since it can be shown that the Fisher information of the likelihood function in this example with respect to $\sigma_x$, assuming all other parameters are known, is given by: equation~(\ref{equ1}) can therefore be approximated, in the case of interest, by: where $\bm\hat{\sigma}_x$ is the maximum likelihood estimator of $\sigma_x$ defined by equation~(\ref{equ25}) and $\Gamma$ is defined as having a $\mbox{N}(0,1)$ distribution.
+Solving this equation for $\sigma^2_x$ leads to the follow\-ing approximate definition of the fiducial distribution for $\sigma^2_x$ given all other parameters are known: Again due to the symmetrical nature of the bivariate normal distribution, the fiducial distribution of $\sigma^2_y$ conditional on all parameters except $\sigma^2_y$ being known is approximately defined in the same way, except that $\sigma^2_x$ and $\bm\hat{\sigma}^2_x$ in this expression are substituted by $\sigma^2_y$ and $\bm\hat{\sigma}^2_y$ respectively, where $\bm\hat{\sigma}^2_y$ is the maximum likelihood estimator of $\sigma^2_y$ given the values of all other parameters.